camunda/camunda-docs/docs/product-manuals/cloud-console/manage-organization/manage-cloud-management-api-clients.md

 ---
 id: manage-cloud-management-api-clients
-title: Manage Cloud Management API Clients
+title: Manage cloud management API clients
 ---

-To interact with Camunda Cloud programmatically, without using the Camunda Cloud frontend, you can create Cloud Management API Clients.
+To interact with Camunda Cloud programmatically, without using the Camunda Cloud UI, you can create Cloud Management API clients.

-Cloud Management API Clients are created for an Organization, and can access all Zeebe Clusters of this Organization.
+Cloud Management API clients are created for an organization, and can access all Zeebe clusters of this organization.

-You can manage clients in the organization settings under the tab Cloud Management API.
+You can manage clients in the organization settings under the tab `Cloud Management API`.

-A Client can have one or multiple of the following permissions:
+A client can have one or multiple of the following permissions:

-- Get Clusters (Retrieve information of all Clusters of the Organization)
+- **Get clusters** - retrieve information of all clusters of the organization
-- Create Clusters (Create a cluster for the Organization)
+- **Create clusters** - create a cluster for the organization
-- Delete Clusters (Delete a cluster of the Organization)
+- **Delete clusters** - delete a cluster of the organization
-- Get Zeebe Clients (Retieve all Zeebe Clients of the Organization)
+- **Get Zeebe clients** - retrieve all Zeebe clients of the organization
-- Create Zeebe Clients (Create a Zeebe Client for a Cluster of the Organization)
+- **Create Zeebe clients** - create a Zeebe client for a cluster of the organization
-- Delete Zeebe Clients (Delete a Zeebe Client of a Cluster owned by the Organization)
+- **Delete Zeebe clients** - delete a Zeebe client of a cluster owned by the organization

-After a Cloud Management API Client is created, the Client Secret is only shown once!
-You can also download a script that requests an Access Token with your credentials.
+After a Cloud Management API client is created, the `Client Secret` is only shown once!
+You can also download a script that requests an access roken with your credentials.

-To retrieve an access token for the Cloud Management API Client:
+To retrieve an access token for the Cloud Management API client:

 ```bash
 curl --header "Content-Type: application/json" \